-- Build – We added a map of Australia and a text stating that it was indeed included
+- Back to Build – We added a map of Australia and a text stating that it was indeed included

-- Measure – We measured the conversion and discovered that it went up to 2.4% (an increase from the previous 2%)!
+- Measure – We measured the conversion and discovered that it went up to 2.4% (an increase of 20%!!).

 - Learn – Now we had a VALIDATED learning that adding an image of the map, actually had increased our sales.

 Next we moved to the next idea to build, and so on and on…